 Arbery’s killers scheduled for August hate crimes sentencing

-SAVANNAH, Ga.
-(AP) — Sentencing is set for Aug.
-1 for three white men convicted of federal hate crimes for chasing and killing Black man Ahmaud Arbery.
+BRUNSWICK, Ga.
+(AP) — A federal judge Wednesday postponed sentencing for the white men convicted of hate crimes in the killing of Ahmaud Arbery until Aug.
+8.

+U.S. District Court Judge Lisa Godbey Wood agreed to push sentencing hearings back one week after prosecutors cited a scheduling conflict.
+She scheduled the three defendants to be sentenced individually during hearings spaced two hours apart.

-Father and son Greg and Travis McMichael and their neighbor, William “Roddie” Bryan, each face a maximum penalty of life in prison after a federal jury in February found the Black man’s killing in 2020 was motivated by race.
+Father and son Greg and Travis McMichael and neighbor William “Roddie” Bryan each face possible life sentences after being convicted of hate crimes in February by a federal jury that concluded they chased and killed 25-year-old Arbery because he was Black.

-The McMichaels and Bryan are already serving life sentences for murder convictions in state court.
+All three defendants are already serving life in prison for the February 23, 2020, killing after being found guilty of murder in a Georgia state court last fall.

-The McMichaels armed themselves and used a pickup truck to chase Arbery as he ran in their Georgia neighborhood.
-Bryan joined the pursuit and recorded video of Travis McMichael blasting Arbery with a shotgun.
+The McMichaels armed themselves and used a pickup truck to chase Arbery after spotting him running in their neighborhood just outside the port city of Brunswick.
+Bryan joined the pursuit in his own truck and recorded cellphone video of Travis McMichael blasting Arbery with a shotgun.

+None of the three men were arrested until more than two months later, when the graphic video of Arbery’s shooting leaked online and the Georgia Bureau of Investigation took over the case from local police.

+Prosecutors during the federal trial revealed more than two dozen text messages and social media posts in which Travis McMichael and Bryan repeatedly used racist slurs.
+Witnesses also testified to hearing racist comments spoken by both McMichaels.

 Copyright 2022 The Associated Press.
 All rights reserved.